JuliaManifolds/Manopt.jl/joss/paper.md

 Similarly, tangent vectors at different points are identified by vector transport, which by default is the parallel transport.
 By providing always a default, the start for a user can start right away and modify these settings to improve speed or specify the retraction to their needs.

+The main methods to implement for an own solver are the `initialize_solver!(p,o)` which should fill the data in the options with initial state.
+The second method to implement is the `step_solver!(p,o,i)` performing the $i$th iteration.

 Using a decorator pattern, the `Options` can be encapsulated in `DebugOptions` or `RecordOptions` which either print or record arbitrary data stored within the `Options`.
 This enables to investigate how the optimization is performed in detail and use the algorithms from within this package also for numerical analysis.

+In the current version `Manopt.jl` version 0.3.11 the following algorithms are available

+* Alternating Gradient Descent
+* Chambolle-Pock
+* Conjugate Gradient Descent
+* (parallel) Douglas–Rachford
+* Gradient Descent, including direction update rules including Momentum, Average, and a Nestorv-type one
+* Nelder-Mead
+* Particle Swarm Optimization
+* Quasi-Newton, with the BFGS, DFP, Broyden and a symmetric rank 1 update, their inverse updates as well as a limited memory variant of (inverse) BFGS
+* Stochastic Gradient Descent
+* Subgradient Method
+* Trust Regions, with inner Steihaug-Toint TCG solver

 # Example